All Episodes

 By the way, it's not about me.

-I'm just asking, you know, specifically, why wouldn't we go back to the Reagan philosophy of supply side conservative tax cuts across the board?
+I'm just asking, you know, specifically, why wouldn't we go back to the Reagan philosophy of supply-side conservative tax cuts across the board?

-He was down a twenty-eight percent.
+He was down to 28 percent.

 Right.

-Yeah, because of bucket budget reconciliation, you need to make sure that the bill can actually get to President Trump's desk.
+Yeah, because of budget reconciliation, you need to make sure that the bill can actually get to President Trump's desk.

 And so that's what we did.

-Everybody's gonna get a tax cut.
+By the way, everybody's going to get a tax cut.

-So, you know, everybody's gonna benefit from this.
+So everybody's going to benefit from this.

-Something else that hits a lot of upper middle income folks in a very unfair way.
+We repeal the alternative minimum tax, by the way, something else that hits a lot of upper and middle-income folks in a very unfair way.

 That goes away under this bill.

-So, you know, when you look at the whole thing, and you'll be able to there's gonna be a calculator coming out real soon where you're gonna be able to look at your personal situation, and I think you're gonna find most people were will see that they will pay less in taxes under this plan, and you get economic growth.
+So when you look at the whole thing, and you'll be able to, there's going to be a calculator coming out real soon where you're going to be able to look at your personal situation.

-Uh I'm sick and tired of seeing companies move jobs overseas just because our tax rate's so high.
+I'm sick and tired of seeing companies move jobs overseas just because our tax rate's so high.

-Those jobs will now start coming back, and we've heard I'm I'm supporting the bill in the House.
+Listen, I'm supporting the bill in the House.

 What if the Senate waits?

-What if the Senate it says 2019?
+What if the Senate says 2019?

-That is a that is political suicide to me.
+That is political suicide to me.

-But do you agree with me waiting until 2019 is dumb?
+But do you agree with me?

-You can by the way, you can say it.
+By the way, you can say it.

 It's true.